PokemonSanFran/pokeemerald-expansion/docs/docs/game_features/items.md

 ![Gif of the player's Pokemon learning and then using a post Gen 3 move](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

 The script files where each individual shop is defined can be edited to add any items, including those from newer generations.
-For the shop in Rustboro City, the corressponding file is `data/maps/RustboroCity_Mart/scripts.inc`.
+For the shop in Rustboro City, the corresponding file is `data/maps/RustboroCity_Mart/scripts.inc`.

 **Usage**: